tldr-pages/tldr/pages/common/go-install.md

 `go install`

-- Compile and install a local package:
+- Compile and install a specific local package:

-`go install {{./cmd/...}}`
+`go install {{path/to/package}}`

 - Install the latest version of a program, ignoring `go.mod` in the current directory:

 `go install {{golang.org/x/tools/gopls}}@{{latest}}`

-- Install a program at the version selected by the module in the current directory:
+- Install a program at the version selected by `go.mod` in the current directory:

 `go install {{golang.org/x/tools/gopls}}`